Dana Award

 The Dana Award is a literary award presented in short fiction, poetry and novels.
 It was founded in 1996 by literature professor and poet Mary Elizabeth Parker with the financial backing of Michael Dana.
 The competition is based in Greensboro, North Carolina.
 The judges for the competition include Scottish novelist Margot Livesey.

-Notable recipients include Michael Pritchett, Danielle Trussoni, Tina Chang, Paul Graham and Stephen Lovely.
+Notable recipients include Michael Pritchett, Danielle Trussoni, Tina Chang, and Stephen Lovely.